 The EDHEC IEIF Monthly Commercial Property Index (France) was developed by IEIF (Institut de l’Epargne Immobilière et Foncière) and EDHEC-Risk Institute, in collaboration with the global competitiveness centre Finance Innovation, under the patronage and with the support of La Française Group.
 Published since 2009, this index measures the monthly performance of an aggregate portfolio of unlisted funds, without financial leverage, representative of the performance of French commercial property.

-Monthly Highlights: The EDHEC IEIF Monthly Commercial Property Index (France) price index creased by +0.5% in January 23 after an increase by +0.9% in December 22.
-The total return index is up +2.9% on twelve month rolling average..
+Monthly Highlights: The EDHEC IEIF Monthly Commercial Property Index (France) price index decreased by -0.4% in March 23 after a decrease by -0.1% in February 23.
+The index is flat year-to-date.
+The total return index is up +4.7% on twelve month rolling average.

 Click on the Institut de l'Epargne Immobilière et Foncière (IEIF) website for further information